jagoleni/dkb_posting_orm/README.md

 # dkb_posting_orm
-Create a DB from your DKB banking export csv
+Create a sqlite DB from your DKB banking export csv

 ## Installation